cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 `Weighted pools`: liquidity pools characterized by the percentage weight of each token denomination maintained within.

 `Single-asset deposit`: a deposit into a liquidity pool that does not require users to deposit both token denominations -- one is enough.
-While this deposit method will impact the exchange price of the pool, it also provide an opportunity for arbitrage.
+While this deposit method will impact the exchange price of the pool, it also provides an opportunity for arbitrage.

 `Multi-asset deposit`: a deposit into a liquidity pool that require users to deposit both token denominations.
 This deposit method will not impact the exchange price of the pool.